AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/content-fragments-feature-video-use.md

 AEM Content Fragments are text-based editorial content that may include some structured data elements associated but considered pure content without design or layout information.
 Content Fragments are typically created as channel-agnostic content, that is intended to be used and re-used across channels, which in turn wrap the content in a context-specific experience.

-This video series covers the end-to-end life-cycle of Content Fragments in AEM, from definition to delivery.
+This video series covers the authoring life-cycle of Content Fragments in AEM.
+Details about [delivering Content Fragments can be found here](content-fragments-delivery-feature-video-use.md).

 1. Enabling and defining Content Fragment Models
 2. Authoring Content Fragments
 3. Downloading Content Fragments
-4. Using Content Fragments on web pages
-5. Exposing Content Fragments as JSON using AEM Content Services
+4. Editorial capabilities

 ## Defining Content Fragment Models {#defining-content-fragment-models}